-Many health-conscious folks eat whole grains (such as whole wheat, millet, rye, quinoa, brown rice, and oats) as a healthy source of fiber and nutrients.
-So, you may be surprised to learn, grains actually contain a substance called phytic acid that acts as an anti-nutrient by blocking absorption of essential minerals, rendering your healthy meals essentially nutrient deficient.
+Many health-conscious folks eat whole grains and seeds as a healthy source of fiber and nutrients.
+So, you may be surprised to learn that grains contain a substance called phytic acid, which acts as an anti-nutrient, blocking the absorption of essential minerals.
 Mineral deficiency is associated with a whole host of conditions: anemia, bone problems, tooth decay, depression, anxiety, hormone imbalance and much, much more.

 Phytic acid (or phytate) is the principal storage form of phosphorus in plants, especially present in grains and seeds.
 This substance is not digestible to humans, so the phosphorus is essentially trapped in the compound, unavailable to your body.
 Furthermore, the molecular structure causes essential minerals (including calcium, zinc, niacin, copper, iron and magnesium) to bind to it, thereby preventing their absorption.